 If you, or someone you know has tinnitus that is causing a problem, this is a great place to find help.
+Click here to find a provider now.

 You can seek help from a wide variety of health-care providers, including but not limited to, audiologists, otolaryngologists, psychologists, licensed clinical social workers, dentists, and physical therapists.
 Below is a description of provider training and possible ways they can help.
 Each provider listed below is required to be licensed by the state in which they provide services.
 Licensure can be verified by checking the licensing board in your state.